Media Hermes

 Finally, the best example of a news media success story based on quality reporting is a British magazine - The Economist.
 The Atlantic tried just recently figure out how did the Economist managed to grow despite the global downturn, and crises of the other news weeklies, Newsweek and Time.
 In conclusion, the analyses of the Atlantic did not go deep enough in order to find out the meaning of its own research unit, the Economist Business Intelligent unit.

-nd quality journalism, is the Daily Telegraphs revelations about MPs expenses.
+The latest example of the importance of scoops, and quality journalism, is the Daily Telegraphs revelations about MPs expenses.
 According to the Guardian the paper sold a million extra copies.

 (C) Photo by Turo Uskali, 20.5.2009 @ IJ6/Stanford